Qhax11/Shadow-Samurai-Showcase/README.md

 The moment the player can input the next attack is controlled by the animation's timeline, not by fixed engine delays.

 - <ins>Event Signal:</ins> The active ability (UGA_ComboMeleeAttack) listens for the animation event tag TAG_Gameplay_AttackEvent_CanActivateNextAttack.

+- <ins>Input Re-enabling:</ins> Upon receiving this event, the ability broadcasts a delegate (OnCanExecuteNextAttack.Broadcast()) which signals the manager to set bNextAttackAllowed = true, granting the player a window to transition to the next strike

 ```c++
 void UGA_ComboMeleeAttack::OnEventReceived(FGameplayTag EventTag, FGameplayEventData EventData)
 {